flotiq/flotiq-docs/docs/API/search.md

 #Search API

-The Flotiq API contains search engine implementation.
+The Flotiq API provides a powerful search engine, which is a wrapper for ElasticSearch queries.
+We tried to balance between resembling the ES API (for those, who already know it) and keeping it simple and cohesive with Flotiq API.

-You can use the `GET ​/api​/v1​/search` endpoint to search through all Content Objects.
+You can use the search engine via the `GET ​/api​/v1​/search` endpoint to search through all Content Objects.

 ???
 "Search parameters "
     | Name            | Type   | Description                                                                                   |